Payment Licenses in Europe: How To Find the Right Regulator?

 • Taxation - even if a firm's main business is elsewhere in the EU, the requirement to at least maintain an office in the licensing jurisdiction may have tax implications

-On the other side of the fence, EU regulators have strict requirements for licence applicants.
+On the other side of the fence, EU regulators have strict requirements for license applicants.
 These include:

 • Validity of business plan - especially including risk management factors such as credit and liquidity risk